REASONS PEOPLE COME TO SEE US INCLUDE:

 Significant or Chronic Emotional Distress

 Most people seek therapy to relieve pain or distress.
 While experiencing emotional pain is part of being human, sometimes this distress is severe or long-standing and it threatens to impair your daily life.
-Therapy might be appropriate for you if you feel emotional distress that is persistent and troubling.
-In psychotherapy you could:
+At Brave Acorn you could:

 Emotional distress often comes from difficulty in relationships.
-Troubled relationships may involve a spouse, parent, child, coworker or significant other.
-Psychotherapy can help you understand the root of the problem and provide you with the tools you need to correct it.
-Enhance self-discovery and self-knowledge through exploration of how you manage work, parenting, relationships, and sex.
+Troubled relationships may involve a partner, parent, child, coworker, or friends.
+Psychotherapy can help you understand the root of the problem and provide you with the tools you need to respond to it in more effective ways.

-Some emotional distress or relationship problems are associated with the lack of a particular skill.
-Such problems can include excessive shyness, perfectionism, poor self-esteem, or inadequate stress management tools.
-Many types of psychotherapy enable people to acquire or improve these skills.
-In these cases, the treatment focuses on teaching people to be able to do what they need to do to feel better.
+Some problems are associated with the lack of particular emotional skills.
+Such problems can include addiction, codependency, perfectionism, poor self-esteem, or inadequate stress management.
+In these cases, treatment focuses on teaching people to learn the language of emotions and how to work with them to move in valued directions.

 Recent Loss or Transition

 Powerful attachments to others are an inescapable human experience.
 Enduring breaks in these attachments through death or separation can result in great emotional pain.
-Psychotherapy can help you cope with the loss as well as rebuild relationships in its aftermath (for example, co-parenting in divorce).
-Transitions are also an inescapable part of life: coming out as LGBT; leaving home; becoming an adult; becoming a parent; adjusting to a new community; changing careers; divorcing; starting to date again; kids leaving home; adjusting to a distressing medical diagnosis; retirement; and aging just to name a few.
+Psychotherapy can help you cope with the loss as well as rebuild relationships in its aftermath.
+Transitions are also an inescapable part of life: coming out as LGBT; leaving home; becoming an adult; becoming a parent; adjusting to a new community; changing careers; divorcing; adjusting to a distressing medical diagnosis; and aging just to name a few.
+Learn how your emotions are helping you navigate new waters.

 Abuse and Trauma

-Being the victim of physical or sexual abuse or another form of trauma (such as being in an automobile accident or combat), can overwhelm your capacity to cope and leave scars that impair your ability to live a normal life.
+Being the victim of physical or sexual abuse (or other forms of trauma) can overwhelm your capacity to cope and leave scars that seem to impair your ability to live a normal life.
+Even the emotions evoked in these situations are there to help you heal.
 Psychotherapy can provide a confidential arena to discuss these issues with a caring, supportive professional.
-By focusing on healing the wound caused by the trauma, psychotherapy can help you move forward with your life from victim and survivor to thriver.
+Psychotherapy can help you find the healing actions necessary to move from victim and survivor to thriver.